vivarium-collective/tumor-tcell/README.md

 Introduction to project

 ## TODO
+* main experiment
+* finish README
 * add references file, and somehow link these references in the processes' `defaults`
-* neighbors processes
 * give neighbors process units in the bounds, to be consistent with fields process.
 * tumor process -- address TODOs (accessible external volume more general from timestep/diameter)
-* main experiment
-* finish README
 * look over Jupyter notebooks.
 Convert to Colab before submission -- this requires doing the pip install in the notebook.

 ## Installation